 Your treated tooth may continue to feel slightly different from your other teeth for some time after your endodontic therapy is complete.
 However, if you have severe pain, swelling or pressure that lasts more than a few days, please call our office.
 There is no charge for a re-check if you continue to feel discomfort.
 Our phone is answered 24 hours.
 You can follow the answering service prompts to reach Dr. Manasco or another doctor on call after business hours if needed.

-Most procedures are performed in one appointment and usually take one hour.
+Most procedures are performed in one appointment and usually take one hour or less.
 Occasionally, if the tooth is very infected or the tooth anatomy is very complex, a second appointment is required to complete treatment.

 Most of the time, the root canal can be performed through the crown without damaging or loosening the crown.
 If there is decay, a cracked tooth or very little tooth structure under the crown, you may need to have your crown replaced by your regular dentist following root canal therapy.

 No, your tooth is not dead but it is non-vital.
 The primary blood supply and nerve tissue have been removed.
 The tooth still has a secondary blood supply from the surrounding periodontal (gum) ligament and bone, allowing it to function.

 The fee for treatment varies depending on the tooth and the difficulty of treatment.
 Re-treatment of a previous root canal is more complicated than a tooth that has never received root canal treatment.
 Your procedure may be covered in part by your dental insurance provider.
 Please check with your provider before your first visit to our office.
 Eastern Shore Endodontics offers interest free financing through CareCredit for a term of six months; you may apply online to finance your procedure.